 Anil Kashyap’s research focuses on financial intermediation and regulation, the Japanese economy, price setting, and monetary policy.
 His research has won him numerous awards, including a Sloan Research Fellowship, the Nikkei Prize for Excellent Books in Economic Sciences, and a Senior Houblon-Norman Fellowship from the Bank of England (twice).
 As of October 1, 2016 he is an external member of the Bank of England’s Financial Policy Committee.

-Prof. Kashyap currently works as a consultant for the Federal Reserve Bank of Chicago, and serves as a member of the Economic Advisory Panel of the Federal Reserve Bank of New York, and as a Research Associate for the National Bureau of Economic Research (NBER).
-He is an advisor to the Swedish Riksbank, is on the Congressional Budget Office's Panel of Economic Advisers, is a member of the Office of Financial Research Financial Research Advisory Committee, and serves on the Board of Directors of the Bank of Italy’s Einuadi Institute of Economics and Finance.
-He is a member of the Squam Lake Group, the Bellagio Group of academics and economic officials, and of the International Monetary Fund’s Advisory Group on the development of a macro-prudential policy framework.
+Prior to joining the Chicago Booth faculty in 1991, Kashyap spent three years as an economist for the Board of Governors for the Federal Reserve System.
+He currently works as a consultant for the Federal Reserve Bank of Chicago and as a research associate for the National Bureau of Economic Research (NBER).
+He serves on the Board of Directors of the Bank of Italy’s Einaudi Institute of Economics and Finance, is a member of the Squam Lake Group and serves on the International Monetary Fund’s Advisory Group on the development of a macro-prudential policy framework.